 This situation is no longer reacted to out of instinct.
 After tuning through experience, it is now a habit.

-A simpler way to overcome the disadvantages of childhood is to create as many children as possible and hope some of the will survive to adulthood.
+Another way to overcome the disadvantages of childhood is to produce as many children as possible and hope some will survive to adulthood.

-As a creature’s experience increases, sloppiness decreases and subjective senses become less important.
+As a creature’s experience increases, blurriness decreases and subjective senses become less important.
 Adults with sufficient experience should behave more like automatons.

 Tuning behavior with experience works, but only for behaviors that result in immediate benefit or harm.
 Is there a way to give our beasts the wisdom to look ahead to longer term benefit?